-This means that the type Eight personality will have some traits of the type 7 and the type 9.
+It means that type Eight personality will have some traits of type 7 and type 9.

 8w7 (also known as “the Maverick”) stands for the Eight with a Seven-Wing.
-Depending on each individual case, the Seven-Wing can be strong, weak or anything in between.
+Depending on the person, the Seven-Wing can be strong, weak, or anything in between.

 The core personality type Eight defines all fundamental needs and motivation behind 8w7 actions while the Seven-Wing gives this personality type extra flavor.

 In addition, 8w7 don’t typically concern themselves with other people’s opinions or how they come across.
-8w7 don’t hesitate to express their unhappiness or anger, but once they are done venting, they are able to switch quickly to other subjects.
+8w7 don’t hesitate to express their unhappiness or anger, but once they are done venting, they can switch quickly to other subjects.

-It’s important to mention that all the negative aspects of 8w7 personality are more obvious in unhealthy types.
+It’s important to mention that all the negative aspects of 8w7 personality type are more evident in unhealthy types.
 Just like core types, subtypes also have different health levels.

 For example, while an unhealthy 8w7 can become bossy and controlling, a healthy 8w7 possesses quiet strength and confidence.

-Healthy 8w7 don’t express their power in an aggressive manner.
-They know the loudest person in the room is often the weakest one and don’t have a need to show off their impressive power.
+Healthy 8w7 don’t aggressively express their power.
+They know the loudest person in the room is often the weakest one and don’t need to show off their impressive power.

 Because they value freedom, they want others to be free as well.